Most people in ancient Egypt were

 something really bad during your lifetime that the god Ammut might

 magically appear and eat you.
-With his crocodile head, he had the
+With her crocodile head, she had the

 teeth to do so.

-Ammut was always on hand after you died, in case he was needed.
+Ammut was always on hand after you died, in case she was needed.
 The

 ancient Egyptians believed that to enter your afterlife, your heart